 Where can you find koek en zopie?

 You’ve seen them near an ice skating ring.
-You can spot them on paintings in the exhibition Real Winters in the Teylers Museum in Haarlem and even in the Teylers museum café.
 I’m talking about the stands or tents selling hot chocolate, pea soup, broodje worst and other food & drinks to warm up after or during your fun activities on the frozen water.
 In the 19th century paintings these tents were famous for selling koek en zopie.

 What is zopie?